 Applicants who do not meet the work experience requirement prior to or during the course of the Master of Science in Early Childhood Services degree program must complete an additional six hours of early childhood education practicum as a graduation requirement.
 (These six hours will be required in addition to the 30-hour program requirement.)

 General Course Requirements - 6 hours

-Teacher Education Core

-ELFN 6773 Statistics and Research
+Teacher Education Core TE 6253 Perspectives on Professionalism in Education ELFN 6773 Statistics and Research

 Early Childhood Services Major - Choose 18 hours